VforVog/Investing--Loan-Calculator/README.md

-Java
-Calculates the interest rates!
+Java -Calculates the interest rates!